ralph-groupscholar/groupscholar-support-triage/ralph-progress.md

 - Added owner workload and risk radar panels to highlight coverage gaps and SLA threats.
 - Extended weekly brief output with owner load summary for staffing updates.
 - Styled new workload/risk cards to match the triage dashboard layout.

+## Iteration 92
+- Added outreach plan and SLA outlook panels to highlight touchpoint and due-date priorities.
+- Implemented new client-side logic to surface top high-touch cases and the next 72 hours of deadlines.
+- Extended styling for the new plan/outlook cards to match the triage dashboard.